Skip to main content

 5. Safari

-Begin offering your baby finger foods at 7 months old.
+Begin offering your baby finger foods when they are ready, usually at around 7 months.

 Fruit and vegetable finger foods

-• soft slices of peeled fruit like ripe pear, banana, peach, nectarine, mango, melon, kiwi
+• soft slices of peeled fruit such as avocado, banana, peach, nectarine, mango, melon, kiwi, ripe pear or apple (soft cooked if needed)

-• soft cooked sticks of vegetables like carrot, parsnip, green beans, turnip
+• soft cooked sticks of vegetables like carrot, parsnip, turnip

 • soft cooked florets of cauliflower and broccoli